nielswitte/OpenSim-CMS/api/README.md

 | lookatY           | float     | [Optional] Y-coordinate to look at (default: 0)               |
 | lookatZ           | float     | [Optional] Z-coordinate to look at (default: 0)               |

-this will return on success:
+This will return on success:

 ```json
 {